aya-prover/aya-prover-docs/src/blog/index-unification.md

 [#198]: https://github.com/aya-prover/aya-dev/pull/198

-Aya implements a version of index unification algorithm that allows emission of obvious patterns.
+Aya implements a version of index unification algorithm that allows omission of obvious patterns.
 Here's an example.
 Consider the famous "sized-vector" `Vec (n : Nat) (A : Type)` definition, and we can perform some pattern matching: